alopezt24/terraform-azure-workshop/challenges.md

 ## Prerequisites

 - Laptop
 - Azure account with access to deploy at least 10 cores and permissions to generate a service principal.
-A trail Azure account can be created for this event.
+A trial Azure account can be created for this event.
 - Github Account (Free)
 - Terraform Enterprise Account.
 Attendees will be provided a 30-day trial.